* Our best price : $ 64.90

-Carafate (Sucralfate) Tablets are used for the short-term treatment (up to 8 weeks) of an active duodenal ulcer; Carafate (Sucralfate) are also used for longer-term therapy at a reduced dosage after a duodenal ulcer has healed.
+Carafate (Sucralfate) Tablets are used for the short-term treatment (up to 8 weeks) of an active duodenal ulcer.
+Carafate (Sucralfate) is also used for longer-term therapy at a reduced dosage after a duodenal ulcer has healed.

 Active Ingredients: Sucralfate